Grid-Resilience-Wentworth-Collaboration/WGRDataPipeline/README.md

 ### Weather data

 The weather data from API at tomorrow.io are stored in another folder where JSON files are stored with a node name and a timestamp, for example, `BLKDIA_7_N001-2024-05-29 08:14:40.078147.json`.
 The weather forcast data are avaiable per minute, hour and day.
-The data in these files look like the following:
+The data in these files look like the following.
+Note that the timestamps could be in a different timezone than the LMP data.

 ```JSON
 {